A quick guide to conducting an effective review of related literature (RRL)

 There are several approaches you may take to present your literature review.
 Through this table, you may understand the difference between two of the most used approaches and choose the best approach for your manuscript:

-Related work is listed as per their dates of publication, beginning from the earliest one.
+Related work is listed as per their dates of publication, beginning from the earliest one. | Related work is listed as per their themes or theoretical concepts. |

-Highlights the existing knowledge about a topic with reference to important issues/themes/perspectives.
+Highlights the development in a field of study over a period. | Highlights the existing knowledge about a topic with reference to important issues/themes/perspectives. |

-Example: An RRL focussing on skin cancer will list studies about melanoma and non-melanoma skin cancer, tanning as a cause of skin cancer, teenager awareness and attitudes to skin cancer, and treatment models.
+Example: An RRL focussing on skin cancer will entail examining the earliest methods of diagnosis and treatment, and gradually progressing to the latest models and treatment. | Example: An RRL focussing on skin cancer will list studies about melanoma and non-melanoma skin cancer, tanning as a cause of skin cancer, teenager awareness and attitudes to skin cancer, and treatment models.

 2. Understand the difference between a study background and a literature review: